About the

 Tom Atkin Hall

-The Tom Atkin Hall stands as a cherished landmark in the heart of Tugun (4224) on the southern Gold Coast, representing the rich history and strong sense of community that define our suburb.
+The Tom Atkin Hall stands as a cherished landmark in the heart of Tugun (4224), representing the rich history and strong sense of community that define our suburb.

 We wonder if anyone in the community knows of the people mentioned in the video.
-Ronny Robinson - President of the TPA in the 1960’s, Wally Hughes, Fred Goodchap, a fellow named Perry and another named Warren.
-The lady at the end of the clip is Lesley Freeman.
+Ronny Robinson - President of the TPA in the 1960’s, Wally Hughes, Fred Goodchap and Lesley Freeman.

 Original footage of the Tom Atkin Hall being built by the Tugun Community.